AlvaroMenezes/SuggestionSearchBar/README.md

   - Create your own list item layout.
   - Fill suggestion list with your collection.(eg. Array of objects, Strings or others)

+For more details donwload the project for test.I hope it help you.

 ###Step 1
 Add item to menu file.</br>